-Donnelly College has a systematic, on-going plan for assessment of its general education programs.
+Donnelly College has a systematic, on-going plan for assessment of its general education programs and preparatory courses.
 Key components of this program include pre- and post-testing in mathematics, English, and reading, collection of writing samples, student and alumni surveys, and interviews.